ruigazio/gitrepos/README.md

 You can find in `design.png` the required designs to be implemented.

 ## Tech Stack
-The application needs to be implemented as a desktop web application, architectured in the following fashion:
+The application needs to be implemented as a desktop web application.
+Our tech stack is as follows, so it would be useful if your solution were implemented in a similar fashion (although this is not required).
 	- Backend: nodejs backend (preferably Express) responsible of querying the Github APIs
 	- Frontend: preferably React based application, querying the nodejs backend